-The functional currency of the Company's 100% owned subsidiaries, Minera Bestep S.A. de C.V. and Minera Halcones S. A. de C.V., is the Mexican Peso.
+The functional currency of the Company's 100% owned subsidiary, Minera Bestep S.A. de C.V. is the Mexican Peso.

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
 The foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in currencies other than an operation's functional currency are recognized in the statement of income